Kizhi Pogost: Restoration interventions and criticism on the project

+An information campaign accompanied the restoration of the church.
+Reports, photographs, and diagrams were published on the museum's website.
+Students, young architects, and carpenters were involved in the process.
+A training program on the restoration of wooden architecture was created, and due to that, traditional carpentry and modern heritage protection principles grew.
+International Expertise and Recognition.
+UNESCO and ICOMOS praised the project.
+Consultants from Norway, Japan, and Finland participated in the methodological part and recommended the solutions to be applied.
+In 2021, the project was awarded the Russian Government Prize in Culture as an exemplary example of preserving national heritage.

+Despite the recognition, the project also attracted criticism.
+The main controversy was about the adequacy of dismantling used as a restoration method; experts suggest that each dismantling reduces the historical value of the object, even with fixation.
+However, otherwise, it was not possible for Kizhi Church to maintain structural stability without dismantling.
+Balance was positive between scientific restoration, traditional methods, and modern technologies.
+Such balance made it possible to conserve the monument and serve as a model for future wooden architecture restoration projects.

 In popular culture

 The Church of the Transfiguration is the Wonder for the Slavs in the PC game Age of Empires 2: Definitive Edition.

 Fence

 The fence serves no defensive purpose at all.
 It is a symbolic division between the holy ground and the outside world.
 It was reconstructed in the 1950s as a 300-meter-long log structure surrounding the two churches and the belfry.
 The structure rests on a tall boulder basement.
 The main entrance is 14.4 meters wide and 2.25 meters tall, and faces east near the Church of the Intercession.
 There are wicket gates at the eastern and northern sides and a small wooden tower in the north-western corner.
 The tower has a square base and a four-slope batten roof with a spire.
 The walls, gates and wickets are also roofed.